7. Timers: Countdown Timer

 A fundamental feature of a microcontroller is the ability to keep track of the passage of time.
 This capability opens a broad range of possibilities; these include the obvious applications: providing system delays and precise sequencing of events; to other applications, such as fine control of motor outputs, time-based measurements (e.g., speed), and signal processing (e.g., filters).

-We will be using one of the MSP432P401R Timer_A modules in this activity to build a basic “countdown timer”, which will start a predefined number of minutes and count down to zero.
+We will be using one of the MSPM0G3507 TIMG modules in this activity to build a basic “countdown timer”, which will start at a predefined number of seconds/minutes and count down to zero.
 The program will update the terminal every second to display the current minutes and seconds left.
-To configure the Timer_A module to do this, we will use the DriverLib as introduced in Activity 5 instead of using registers.
+To configure the TIMG module to do this, we will use the EmCon HAL as introduced in Activity 5 instead of using registers.

-The TI DriverLib is more complicated for the Timer_A module as compared to the GPIO (and the other timers, for that matter).
-There are many different modes the timer can operate in and for each mode, there is a required initialization struct.
-For this activity, we will operate in Up Mode, where the timer counts from 0 to a specified value and then resets.
+The EmCon HAL is more complicated for the TIMG module as compared to the GPIO (and the other timers, for that matter).
+There are many different modes the timer can operate in, several possible selections for the input clock, two configuration values for the input clock divider, etc. For this activity, we will operate in Periodic Up Mode, where the timer counts from 0 to a specified value, resets back to 0, then continues counting; or Periodic Down Mode, which does the same except it counts down from a specific value to 0.

-All DriverLib definitions for structs, functions, and values are already defined and do not need to be recreated.
+All EmCon HAL definitions for structs, functions, and values are already defined and do not need to be recreated.

 See also

-This configuration requires the creation of a Timer_A_UpModeConfig type struct.
+Configuration of the timer’s counting behavior requires the creation of a Timers_TimerConfig type struct.
 The table below shows the fields for this configuration struct.

 Field